m-a-r-o-u/sim-api-wrapper/README.md

 The snippet above samples two groups while printing detailed progress information.
-Swap the subcommand for `mcml-user-emails` or `mcml-master-user-emails` to focus on the MCML cohorts. `sim-apps` uses the same authentication flags as `sim`, making it easy to move between both tools.
+Swap the subcommand for `mcml-user-emails` or `mcml-master-user-emails` to focus on the MCML cohorts. `sim-apps` uses the same authentication flags as `sim-api`, making it easy to move between both tools.